drawpile/Drawpile/doc/protocol.md

  * New server features may be added at any time, but they should not break older clients, nor should a missing feature break newer clients.

+### Protocol dp:4.21.2 (2.1.2)
+ * Added FIXED flag to LayerAttributes.
+(Minor protocol stability promise break, but 2.1.1 is still a beta version)

 ### Protocol dp:4.21.2 (2.1.0)

  * Changed PutImage pixel format to ARGB32_Premultiplied